⏴back to Guidance Topics

 All investigators conducting studies involving wards of the state should address the following issues related to the consent process and documenting parental permission and assent:

 1. Documentation should be obtained from all persons who provide “parental permission” for the ward.
 This means the guardian is required to provide a signature on the parental permission document.
-A Waiver of Documentation is not appropriate for the guardian, but may be utilized for the ward on a case-by-case basis.
+A Waiver of Documentation may be utilized for the ward on a case-by-case basis.

 2. The investigator should maintain documentation in their research files of guardian’s official designation by the state as the person who may make medical and legal decisions for the ward.